This Post is in Partnership with Pottery Barn.

 As soon as I feel the drop in humidity and temperatures, I’m eager to decorate my home for fall and run to my local coffee shop for pumpkin spiced lattes.
 Who’s with me?!
 Even though it still might be a bit too early to set out real pumpkins and bales of straw on my front porch, I still bring fall elements into my home through patterns and decorative (faux) pumpkins.

 One way that I celebrate the start of fall is by creating a cozy outdoor retreat for the family.
 It’s the perfect time, especially in the south, to spend the evenings under the stars (or twinkling lights)!
 My husband and I take full advantage of the ideal temps and enjoy our casual dinners outdoors.
-It’s the perfect opportunity to add fall-inspired touches to your patio!
+We just renovated our patio so it’s the perfect opportunity to add some of my personal touches.

 Go Gingham.
 Gingham is a popular pattern suited for fall.
 Try bringing in this classic black and white check through dinner napkins, plates and pillows.
 You can bring in other autumnal colors such as yellow, burnt orange or hunter green through flowers and throws.